jeamy/asciisky/README.md

 - The frontend simulated time controls persist an offset in minutes and, when enabled, automatically append `time=<ISO8601>` to requests.

 Times returned by the backend are plain local `HH:MM`.
 The frontend appends the localized hour label.

+### Zoom and Pan Functionality

+The application provides zoom and pan functionality for desktop users:

+- **Zoom Levels**: Toggle between 1×, 2×, and 4× magnification using the zoom button in the top-right corner
+- **Pan Control**: When zoomed (2× or 4×), click and drag to pan vertically through the sky view
+- **Visual Indicators**:
+  - Cursor changes to "grab" when hovering over zoomable content
+  - Cursor changes to "grabbing" during active panning
+- **Mobile Behavior**: Zoom and pan are automatically disabled on mobile devices (screen width ≤ 768px)
+- **Reset**: Zoom level resets vertical offset when toggled

 ### Environment Variables